SizeCredit/size-solidity/README.md

 #### Collections, curators and rate providers

 Since Size v1.8, collections of markets, curators and rate providers are core entities of the ecosystem.
-This builds up on `copyLimitOrders`, but with more functionality:
+This superseedes the previous `copyLimitOrders` feature from v1.6.1, but with more functionality:

 - A *collection* is a set of markets grouped under a curator.
 - A *Curator* defines *rate providers* (RPs) for each market, which sets yield curves and competes in pricing credit.